How To Transport Oversized Loads: Safety Tips (2022 Updated)

 3. Use the Proper Attachments

-Transportation companies must ensure that the wide load is securely attached to the trailer.
-Depending on your needs, many fastening devices are available, like ropes, straps, friction mats, or binders.
+We ensure that the wide load is securely attached to the trailer.
+Depending on your needs, many fastening devices like ropes, straps, friction mats, or binders are available.

-Of course, just because there are many attachments doesn’t mean they work the same for all types of wide loads — some safety equipment and gears are better for certain loads.
-It’s also best to check the safety equipment to ensure they’re in proper working order and replace them (if needed) before any haul is done.
+Of course, just because there are many attachments doesn’t mean they work the same for all types of wide loads — some safety equipment and gears are better for specific loads.
+It’s also best to check the safety equipment to ensure they’re in proper working order and replace them (if needed) before any haul.

-Check that the gross weight is distributed properly across the axles and does not exceed the axle limits.
+Check that the gross weight is appropriately distributed across the axles and does not exceed the axle limits.

 4. Drive Safely

-Truck drivers should make it a point to drive safely when transporting an overweight load.
-This is not to be confused with driving slowly, which can do more harm than good, especially if you’re on the highway.
-Drive at the recommended speed limit and stay in lanes specifically for overweight vehicles.
+Truck drivers should make it a point to drive safely when relocating an overweight load.
+This is not to be confused with moving slowly, which can do more harm than good, especially if you’re on the highway.
+Drive at the recommended speed limit and stay in lanes for overweight vehicles.

-The truck driver must also drive at a safe distance from other vehicles and constantly monitor their speed.
+The truck driver must also drive safely from other vehicles and constantly monitor their speed.

 5. Observe Proactive Maintenance

-The worst thing that can happen to you when you’re transporting oversize and overweight hauls is having your truck break down.
-It’s highly imperative to observe proactive maintenance, such as topping the fluid, checking the tires, and making sure that the necessary gears and spare parts are added to the truck before you go on wide load shipments.
-[2]
+The worst thing that can happen to you when you’re moving heavy and overweight hauls is having your truck break down.
+It’s imperative to observe proactive maintenance, such as topping the fluid, checking the tires, and ensuring that the necessary gears and spare parts are added to the truck before you go on wide-load shipments.

-It’s important to understand what constitutes oversize or wide loads, as all roads and highways in the country have limitations.
-Manufacturing equipment, construction equipment, and other heavy equipment most often fall under this category.
+It’s essential to understand what constitutes oversized or wide loads, as all roads and highways in the country have limitations.
+Manufacturing, construction, and other heavy equipment most often fall under this category.

-The three measurements from the load that should be taken into account are the length, width, and height.
-If the load is any one (or a combination) of these three, it will be considered an oversize/overweight load.
+The three measurements from the load that should be considered are the length, width, and height.
+If the shipment exceeds any of these three (or a combination), it will be considered oversized/overweight.

 Here is the basis of oversize load dimensions on most American roads, according to the Department of Transportation: